kubernetes/autoscaler/vertical-pod-autoscaler/charts/README.md

 # charts

-The Helm charts for the Autoscaler project reside within this folder.
+The Helm chart for the VPA project resides within this folder.
 If making changes to the Helm charts, make sure you follow the instructions below for the pre-commit checks.

 ## Pre-commit hooks